sanger-cellular-informatics/Targeton-Designer/README.md

 The FASTA header must contain genomic coordinates in the format:`<name>::<chr>:<start>-<end>(<strand>)` The coordinates are interpreted as the internal (target) region.
 Primer Designer automatically extends this region by `flanking_region` bases on each side and retrieves the extended sequence from Ensembl.
 The final extended sequence becomes the Primer3 template.

 Example command:
 ```sh
 ./designer.sh primer --fasta slice.fa --dir p3_output
 ```

+Note: If auto-flanking requests coordinates beyond the chromosome end, the region is clamped safely and a clear error is logged:

+“Flanking regions expand beyond end of chromosome.
+Extended end has been clamped to the chromosome boundary”

 **Using a genomic region:**